 Transfer students admitted to the college prior to 2022 from Harper Community College who have earned an Associates of Science degree and whose coursework at Harper includes a total of a total of 12 credits in Group 4 Humanities and Fine Arts will be admitted to Cornell College with all BA general education requirements having been met.

-On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the agreement to students earning an AS from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College and they have taken courses comparable to those taken by students from Kirkwood and Harper Community college who are admitted under this agreement.
+On a case-by-case basis, Academic Affairs and the Registrar’s Office shall be permitted to extend the AS degree approval to students earning an AS from other community colleges when their curricula similarly reflect the broad range of general education requirements at Cornell College and they have taken courses comparable to those taken by students from Kirkwood and Harper Community college who are admitted under this agreement.

 Post-Matriculation Transfer Credits